decentraland/documentation/content/creator/sdk7/web-editor/web-editor.md

 You might find it handy to sometimes lock an item, to prevent accidentally selecting and moving it.
 This is especially useful for background items, like the ground, or a building.
 To lock an item, look for it on the entity tree on the left, hover over it, and select the lock icon.
 You can toggle this behavior on and off via that same icon.

 You might also want to hide an item that could obstruct your view while placing others.
 This is especially useful to hide the roof or a building, while working on the interiors.
-Hidden items are only hidden in the Editor window, not to players entering the scene.
+Hidden items are only hidden in the Web Editor window, not to players entering the scene.
 To hide an item, look for it on the item tree on the left, hover over it, and select the eye icon.
 You can toggle this behavior on and off via that same icon.

 ![](/images/editor/hide-lock-item.png)